Dimes Square: Sovereign House

 Sovereign House is a cultural events venue located on the Lower East Side of Manhattan, New York City.
 Opened in late 2022, the venue occupies a street-level space on East Broadway, in the area known as Dimes Square.
 It was founded by Nick Allen as a salon for downtown artists and writers.

 Sovereign House's space is used for magazine launch parties, experimental theater, film screenings, and discussions on art and literature.
 Sovereign House has hosted cultural events, such as a production of Matthew Gasda's play Zoomers and an Elena Velez Fashion Week presentation linking Dimes Square's cultural politics to the fashion world.
 It has supported magazines and journals through launches and panel events for publications including The Point and Heavy Traffic, and has hosted author talks and lectures by figures such as Benjamin R. Teitelbaum and Norman Finkelstein.
-It has also hosted media and dissident figures such as Dasha Nekrasova, as well as recurring meetings of the New York Philosophy Club, events for the New York Comedy Festival.
+It has also hosted figures such as Dasha Nekrasova, as well as recurring meetings of the New York Philosophy Club, events for the New York Comedy Festival.